na-stewart/sanic-security/README.md

 Key | Value | Description |
 --- | --- |  --- |
 **SECRET** | This is a big secret.
-Shhhhh | The secret used by the hashing algorithm for generating and signing JWTs.
+Shhhhh | The secret used for generating and signing JWTs.
 This should be a string unique to your application.
 Keep it safe.
 **PUBLIC_SECRET** | None | The secret used for verifying and decoding JWTs and can be publicly shared.
 This should be a string unique to your application.
 **CACHE** | ./security-cache | The path used for caching.
 **SESSION_SAMESITE** | strict | The SameSite attribute of session cookies.